Frikanalen/frikanalen/packages/frontend/README.md

 ![Build frontend package](https://github.com/Frikanalen/frikanalen/workflows/Build%20frontend%20package/badge.svg)

-This is the new frontend, under active development.
+This is the new frontend, for the old backend.
+The new one is at Frikanalen/frontend.

 It can be reached at frikanalen.no.